reasonwithoutrestraint/site/Original/My moral understanding.md

 #### Normative Plattitudes

+`Questions`
+1. What are the essential requirements that any decent analysis of normativity/morality must meet?

 As agents:
 1. Ubiquity - We cannot rid ourselves of normative judgments.
 2. Motivational - Our normative judgments influence our behavior.